 Need a toilet on the go?
-Here’s the power ranking.
+Here’s the power ranking of the best public restrooms nearest to your location.

 You’re out of the house, maybe on a vacation or a road trip or at a box social, and, suddenly, you need a bathroom.
 What do you do?

-This list goes from the most inviting public bathroom all the way down to the least.
-As I put in the headline, ranked from least to most rank.
+This list goes from the most inviting public bathroom all the way down to the least, as I imply it in the headline.

 1 | Upscale/chain hotel lobby